jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

                 if overlap.empty:
                     raise Exception(
-                        f"New data does not overlap with existing data (full-row check)."
+                        # f"New data does not overlap with existing data (full-row check)."
+                        f"New data does not overlap with existing data (price data check)."
                     )

             # Combine existing data with recent data, drop duplicates, sort values, reset index